GrammaTech/ddisasm/doc/AuxData.md

  The mechanism is the same as with COPY relocation:
   - Ddisasm renames the defined symbol to `<Name>_copy`.
   - The symbolic expressions still point to the original definition.
-  - Ddisasm adds a symbol forwarding entry `<Name> -> <Name>_copy`, which forwards the renamed symbol to an undefined copy of the symbol with the original name.
+  - Ddisasm adds a symbol forwarding entry `<Name> -> <Name>_copy`, which forwards the renamed symbol to an copy of the symbol with the original name but that points to a ProxyBlock.

 This is applied to symbols like `_GLOBAL_OFFSET_TABLE_` or `__dso_handle`.